 Most train riders seem to want to immediately head into the Summit House on their arrival.
 Don’t worry, there are plenty of donuts and merchandise items for everyone.
 So, take a leisurely stroll on the top of Pikes Peak and take in the views instead.

 Remember, you only get 30-40 minutes at the summit.
 The Cog Rail conductors will sound warning horns and the staff in the Summit House will remind you via their PA system.
-But….if you miss your train, it is a long and steep 8.9 mile walk down.
-There is no shuttle service down the Pikes Peak Highway.
+But….if you miss your train, it is a long and steep 8.9-mile walk down.
+There is no shuttle service back down to the Cog Railway Depot.

 The Manitou and Pike’s Peak Railway was the brainchild of Major John Hulbert and several well-to-do men of that era.
 Over a span of almost three years, from 1888 to 1891, engineers and laborers surveyed, planned, blasted, and hauled rocks and fill dirt to complete the line all the way up to the summit from the Ruxton Valley in Manitou Springs.